piantedosi/piantedosi.github.io/pages/segmentation/precision and recall in continuous anomaly detection.md

 ```

 ## The model code
-The model we will use is a U-net imported from the segmentation library of PyTorch
+The model we will use is a U-net imported from the segmentation library of PyTorch.

 ```py
 import segmentation_models_pytorch as smp